Effect-TS/io/docs/modules/Effect.ts.md

 ## clockWith

-Retreives the `Clock` service from the environment and provides it to the specified effectful function.
+Retreives the `Clock` service from the context and provides it to the specified effectful function.

 **Signature**